UCAS Code: W401

 What will I be doing?

-You will be studying a range of Performing Arts units that will develop your knowledge, skills and performance within the context of the Performing Arts Industry.
-Units of study for the HND Performing Arts course are:
+You will be studying a range of Performing Arts modules that will develop your knowledge, skills and performance within the context of the Performing Arts Industry.
+You will also engage in dance technique sessions in Tap Dance and Ballet.
+Modules of study for the HND Performing Arts course are:

 - Acting 1